For media interviews and inquiries please contact me at [email protected] or call me at 203-446-3622.

 Past Media and Articles include the following:

-- In the February 2018 issue of Compliance Week, I stared a series, “My Compliance Library.”
+- In the February 2018 issue of Compliance Week, I started a series, “My Compliance Library.”
 The first edition reviews two books, Giving Voice to Values by Mary Gentile, and Blind Spots, by Max Bazerman and Ann Tenbrunsel.
-The on-line edition can be found here.
+The online edition can be found here.
+The second edition was on Fusion, by Denise Lee Yohn, which can be found here.
+The third edition was on The Fearless Organization by Amy C. Edmondson, found here.

 - On May 3rd, 2016 Roy Snell.
 CEO, The Society of Corporate Compliance and Ethics (SCCE), published a blog piece, “We Are All Victims…Except Richard Bistrong,” link here.